Have you ever wanted to knit faster? Continental Knitting just might be the solution!

-You see, there are many different styles of knitting.
+You see, there are many different methods of knitting.
 Every style is a bit different.
 They all produce the same stitches, but use different methods and motions to do so.

 Before we go any further, let me point out one very important thought:

-This style holds and tensions the yarn in the left hand.
+The continental method of knitting originally came from continental Europe.
+A continental knitter holds and tensions the working yarn in the left hand.
 With the yarn in the left hand, it takes less motion to get the yarn around the tip of the right needle and pull the new stitch through.
 The right needle just “picks” the yarn up to grab it.
 I like the speed and efficiency I can get with this method, without using a knitting pin or putting the yarn behind my neck.

 The video below will show you several ways to work the Knit stitch and the Purl stitch in the Continental Style.
 These basic methods can be modified to suit each knitter.
-As long as you form the stitches correctly, it’s OK if you use a little different method to form them.
+As long as you form the stitches correctly, it’s OK if you use slightly different motions to form them.